daos-stack/daos/design/incr_reint_design.md

 - **Pool property `reintegration`.** The value `incremental` selects the mode described in this document.
 The existing values retain their meaning.
 The property may be changed at any time; it is evaluated when a reintegration is started.
+Changing it away from `incremental` also releases all retained punch evidence on the next stable epoch broadcast round.
 - **Reintegration commands.** `dmg pool reintegrate` and the automatic reintegration triggered by system self-healing are unchanged in syntax and semantics.
 - **Rebuild status.** The rebuild status returned by pool query is extended with an indication of the mode in which the current or last reintegration ran (full, incremental or fast) and, for incremental reintegration, the number of objects that were migrated in full because of the punch fallback.
 Both are informational.
-- **Server tunables.** The lease length of the container maximum write epoch and the two space pressure thresholds of the punch retention policy are exposed as server-side tunables with the defaults given in this document.
+- **Server tunables.** The lease length of the container maximum write epoch, the space pressure levels at which the punch retention policy enters tier 2 and tier 3, and the punch tree size cap are exposed as server-side tunables with the defaults given in this document.
 They do not need to be changed in normal operation.
 - **Telemetry.** New engine metrics count, per pool, the targets that skipped the scan and the reclaim scan in fast mode, the objects migrated in full because of the punch fallback, and the transitions between punch retention tiers.
 Existing rebuild metrics apply unchanged.